Today I'm sharing my super simple three step guide teaching you how to make food photography background boards in different colors and textures.

-Feel your wood before you buy it (no pun intended here folks).
+Feel the wood before you buy it (no pun intended here folks).
 Make sure you will be able to carry it around your kitchen easily.
-Make sure it’s wipeable with clorox wipes (if that kind of stuff is important to you).
+Make sure it's wipeable with cleaning wipes (if that kind of stuff is important to you).

 Who doesn't love a good texture?
 Sure, you could paint your board and call it good there.
 But using texture tools give your background boards an added dimension.
 Your photography will have another level of depth as opposed to a smooth plain background.

 A couple go-to texture tools you might already have in your home: a steel sponge, a normal sponge, a piece of flat plastic.